keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Elastic Container Registry (ECR) is a private Docker registry in AWS.
 It is where you store the Docker images that will be run by either ECS or Fargate.

+Elastic Kubernetes Service (EKS) allows you to launch managed Kubernetes clusters on AWS.
+Kubernetes is an open-source system for the management, deployment, and scaling of containerized apps like Docker.
+Containers can be hosted on EC2 for servers underneath or Fargate for serverless.
+Kubernetes itself is cloud agnostic and can be run on other clouds or on-premise like any other open-source technology.

 --------
 **Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
 It can do facial analysis and facial search to do user verification and people counting.